joyennn/dp_gpt/README.md

 ### (5) Apply generated code to the dependency parsed dataframe: ```apply()```
 Generated codes ```inclusion``` & ```exclusion``` are applied to the dependency parsed dataframe ```df```.<br>
-Review the final filtered sentences and enter a filename (.txt | .csv) to save them.
+Review the final filtered sentences and enter a filename (.txt | .csv) to save them.<br> "Exit" will terminate the chat without saving the result.
 ```python
 apply(df, inclusion, exclusion)
 ```